-As an RE consultant, teacher and project coordinator, I have enjoyed developing and delivering creative approaches to RE teaching and learning in partnership with Primary schools and churches.
-Some already established relationships between Blair Peach Primary School and St George’s C of E Church in Southall, West London, St George’s and Lichinga a Mozambique (ALMA), as well as my own involvement in both these communities enabled this joint cross-curricular approach to RE to be effectively developed.
+As an RE Consultant, teacher, I have enjoyed developing and delivering creative approaches to RE teaching and learning in partnership with Primary schools and churches.
+Already established relationships between Blair Peach Primary School and St George’s C of E Church in Southall, West London, St George’s and Lichinga a Mozambique (ALMA), as well as my own longstanding involvement in both these communities enabled this joint cross-curricular approach to globally-focussed RE to be effectively developed.

 Developing theological and religious literacy

-St Georges’ church had an active relationship with Mozambique, via their ALMA partnership.
-Rev Christopher Ramsay invited me to shape a collaborative RE project around the request that had come from the ALMA partner in Lichinga, Mozambique, for eight banners to be made on the theme of the spiritual gifts.
-Inspired by my previous education work in Zambia, Africa, I recognised the gift that these overseas partnerships could be for extending creative RE learning through a live values and citizenship framework.
+St Georges’ church had an active relationship with Mozambique, via their ALMA partnership (Diocese of London Companion Link) Rev Christopher Ramsay, vicar of St Georges, invited me to shape a collaborative RE project around the request that had come from the ALMA partner in Lichinga, Mozambique, for eight banners to be made on the theme of the spiritual gifts.
+Inspired by my previous education work in Zambia, Africa, I recognised the gift that these overseas Companion Links in every Diocese could be, for extending creative RE teaching and learning through a live values and citizenship framework.

 Each planning each stage of the first RE with Soul project enabled sixty pupils and staff to encounter their overseas neighbour in different ways.
-For example exploring the geography, art and history of Mozambique was integral to the investigative process, and enabled pupils and teachers to feel direct connection and empathy with the overseas community.
+For example exploring the geography, art and history of Mozambique was integral to the investigative process, and enabled pupils and teachers to build direct connections and feel empathy with the overseas community.

 Churches as creative learning spaces

-The gifts of the spirit banners were being made for Lichinga church which enabled pupils to have a ‘live’ experience of what it can mean to ‘Love your neighbour, and demonstrated the potential for the RE with Soul approach to catalyse action for positive change in the school community and beyond.
+The ‘Gifts of the Spirit’ banners were made for Lichinga church by sixty year 5 pupils, parents, teachers and church members, which enabled pupils to have a ‘live’ experience of what it can mean to ‘Love your neighbour.
+It also demonstrated the potential for the RE with Soul approach to catalyse action for positive change in the school community and beyond.
 The outcome of this project hasn’t just been a beautiful set of eight banners.
 Relationships have grown locally and globally.
 Knowledge, skills, understanding and confidence of pupils, parents and teachers have been enriched.

-My hope is that these RE with Soul resources will inspire schools and churches to engage in shared learning partnerships that grow theological, religious literacy in a vibrant relational way and will continue to narrow distances and transforms lives, enabling neighbours across the world to grow together in love.
+My hope is that these RE with Soul resources will inspire schools and churches across London and beyond to engage in shared learning partnerships that grow theological, religious, social and creative literacy in a vibrant relational way and will continue to narrow distances and transforms lives, enabling neighbours across the world to grow together in love.